prebuild/prebuild/README.md

 prebuild --format make-android
 ```

-When using the `cmake-js` backend the same `--format` parameter can be used to pass in additional commer separated parameters.
+When using the `cmake-js` backend the same `--format` parameter can be used to pass in additional comma separated parameters.

 ```
 prebuild --format --prefer-clang,-CDUV_INCLUDE_DIR="..."